The beginnings in America

 The process of inculturation of the charism has been carried out in our countries from the beginning.
 It is worthy to highlight the vast contribution of the Brothers to the Uruguayan culture, from the beginnings of the foundation, with the creation of text books for the children of all the schools in the country (History, Grammar, Geography, Arithmetic, Religion, Accountancy…) Some Brothers have to be mentioned regarding this work, among them Brother Damascene (HD), Brother Peter Martin, Brother Gachet, Brother Damien…

-The life and testimony of the Brothers is inserted in a culture which values the human dimension, the family links and the popular religiosity.
-But, at the same time, a culture which is more and more secularized, subject to the “fragmentation of the social and human spaces”, to the “breaking up of the social fabric and to the systematic confrontation of the groups and sectors of the society”.
+The life and witness of the Brothers are inserted in a culture which values the human dimension, family ties and popular religiosity.
+But, at the same time, in a culture which is increasingly secularised, subject to the “fragmentation of social and human spaces”, to the “disintegration of the social fabric and to the systematic confrontation of groups and sectors of society.

 Facing the new times

 In 2011 Uruguay and Argentina are joined together again with the name of Our Lady of Hope.
 The name “Our Lady of Hope”, indicates the deep motivation that animates us in our mission and charism in this continent and Church of hope.
 It welcomes the pastoral practice and the orientation that our Pastors have assumed for the Latin American Church in the different moments.

 The XXXVII General Chapter of 2013 asked to study the possibility to join the Vice-Province Our Lady Aparecida of Brazil with the Province Our Lady of Hope (Uruguay and Argentina).

 Some steps have been taking for approaching and in 2016 the union of both Provinces was requested to the General Council, which gave its approval.
 This union was effective with the appointment of the new Provincial Council for the three countries: Uruguay, Argentina and Brazil, from 14 November 2016.